ShabanShaame/CrystalSparkSandbox/EXERCISE.md

 ###  Exercice 3

-copy the folder app/yourNameExercise and rename it with your name.
-Then modify the file for the exercises

 Write a script that will return an array of strings of all the cities with their respective countries